merbanan/rtl_433/README.md

 	[-T] specify number of seconds to run
 	[-U] Print timestamps in UTC (this may also be accomplished by invocation with TZ environment variable set).
 	[-E] Stop after outputting successful event(s)
+	[-V] Output the version string and exit
+	[-h] Output this usage help and exit
 	[<filename>] Save data stream to output file (a '-' dumps samples to stdout)

 Supported device protocols: